sbulav/sbulav.github.io/_posts/2021-02-03-cks-abusing-serviceaccount-to-grant-privileges.md

 ```

 Now, let's imagine that John wants to get more permissions.
 To do that, he has
 logged into this pod.
-To interact with kube-api John has to install curl:
+To interact with kube-api John has to install curl(I am
+using alpine in the example):
 ```bash
 apk add curl
 ```